-• other changes to the scope of the MA portfolio(s), including the removal of MA asset types or liabilities and changes to the features of any MA asset or liability covered by the original application.

-9.3 In the first instance a firm should form its own judgement on whether a change to its MA portfolio(s) requires it to apply for a variation of its MA permission.
-The PRA expects a robust process to be in place to assess such a change.

-9.4 The PRA expects that any material change to the management or scope of an MA portfolio after permission has been granted will require a variation of the MA permission.
+- the entry into new, or changes to existing, reinsurance and other risk transfer arrangements; - changes to the way the firm maintains and manages its MA portfolio(s); and - other changes to the scope of the MA portfolio(s), including the removal of MA asset types or liabilities and changes to the features of any MA asset or liability covered by the original application. - 9.3 In the first instance a firm should form its own judgement on whether a change to its MA portfolio(s) requires it to apply for a variation of its MA permission.
+The PRA expects a robust process to be in place to assess such a change. - 9.4 The PRA expects that any material change to the management or scope of an MA portfolio after permission has been granted will require a variation of the MA permission.
 In assessing whether a change is material such that a variation of MA permission is required, it will be necessary for a firm to consider (among other things) the scope of the firm's existing MA permission, including whether proposed new assets or liabilities have the same features as those included in the existing MA portfolio.
-The PRA considers that in cases where a firm invests in a new asset type, or seeks to include assets or liabilities with more bespoke characteristics, it may be more difficult to demonstrate this.

-9.5 Examples of circumstances in which assets and liabilities may have new features compared to those of assets and liabilities covered by the existing MA permission, and for which the PRA expects that a new application is likely to be needed include (but are not limited to):

-- bulk purchase annuities with collateralisation where any existing bulk purchase annuities within the MA portfolio are not collateralised; - assets with HP cash flows where existing assets do not have HP cash flows or where new features are present; - assets involving restructuring, pairing or grouping as referred to in the asset restructuring section in Chapter 2 of this SS (paragraphs 2.52 to 2.61A); and/or - assets with a different form of early repayment compensation clauses to those already included in the MA portfolio (for example, assets with modified Spens clauses when existing assets in the MA portfolio only have full Spens clauses).
+The PRA considers that in cases where a firm invests in a new asset type, or seeks to include assets or liabilities with more bespoke characteristics, it may be more difficult to demonstrate this. - 9.5 Examples of circumstances in which assets and liabilities may have new features compared to those of assets and liabilities covered by the existing MA permission, and for which the PRA expects that (unless the firm proposes to include new assets in the MA portfolio in accordance with a MAIA permission) a new application is likely to be needed include (but are not limited to): - bulk purchase annuities with collateralisation where any existing bulk purchase annuities within the MA portfolio are not collateralised; - assets with HP cash flows where existing assets do not have HP cash flows or where new features are present; - assets involving restructuring, pairing or grouping as referred to in the asset restructuring section in Chapter 2 of this SS (paragraphs 2.52 to 2.61A); and/or - assets with a different form of early repayment compensation clauses to those already included in the MA portfolio (for example, assets with modified Spens clauses when existing assets in the MA portfolio only have full Spens clauses). - 9.5A The PRA expects firms with MAIA permission to apply to vary the MAIA permission at the same time as applying to vary the scope of the MA permission.
+The PRA expects relevant firms to complete this regardless of the nature of the intended variation of its MA permission.